rajangdavis/osvc_ruby/README.md

     $ gem install osvc_ruby

 ## Compatibility
 This gem was tested against Oracle Service Cloud November 2016 using Ruby version 2.1.2p95 (2014-05-08 revision 45877) [x86_64-darwin13.0] between December 2016 and June 2017.

-It is now being tested against Oracle Service Cloud May 2017 using Ruby version 2.5.0p0 (2017-12-25 revision 61468) [i386-mingw32] using [TravisCI](https://travis-ci.org/rajangdavis/osvc_ruby) for continuous integration.
+It is now being tested against Oracle Service Cloud May 2017 to 18A using Ruby version 2.5.0p0 (2017-12-25 revision 61468) [i386-mingw32] using [TravisCI](https://travis-ci.org/rajangdavis/osvc_ruby) for continuous integration.

-All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
+All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015;
+however, there maybe some issues with querying items on any version before May 2016.
 This is because ROQL queries were not exposed via the REST API until May 2016.

 ## Use Cases